manasmannu/Expense_Tracker/README.md

 	3. Dashboard, charts, and table will update for that range.
 	4. Click Clear to reset filters.

-📡 API Endpoints (for Postman / curl)
+📡 You can run the below commands to test the API Endpoints (for Postman / curl)

 The backend exposes REST APIs under /api.